Skip to content

 class controller_state,session_state,logger_state state;

-Full code listing: examples/video_player.py
+Full code listing: examples/video_player/video_player.py

 """Adaptive-bitrate video player as a feedback control loop.